microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/mailboxitem-delta.md

 ### Response

-If the request is successful, the response would include a state token, which is either a _skipToken_ (in an _@odata.nextLink_ response header) or a _deltaToken_ (in an _@odata.deltaLink_ response header).
+If the request is successful, the response includes a state token, which is either a _skipToken_ (in an _@odata.nextLink_ response header) or a _deltaToken_ (in an _@odata.deltaLink_ response header).
 Respectively, they indicate whether you should continue with the round or you have completed getting all the changes for that round.

-The response below shows a _skipToken_ in an _@odata.nextLink_ response header.
+The following response shows a _skipToken_ in an **@odata.nextLink** response header.
 >**Note:** The response object shown here might be shortened for readability.
 <!-- {
   "blockType": "response",